-Explanation: When you run chkconfig with the novell-proxydhcp init script on SLES 11 or SLED insserv: missing 'Required-Stop:' entry: please add even if empty.
+- Source: ZENworks; Preboot Services and Imaging. - Explanation: When you run chkconfig with the novell-proxydhcp init script on SLES 11 or SLED 11, the operation fails with the following message:

+insserv: missing 'Required-Stop:' entry: please add even if empty.